 Even when it rains, Salcombe is a wonderful place to be.
 However, it does pay to know where to find entertainment when spending the day on the beach doesn’t appeal.
-So here are our favourite things to do on a rainy day in Salcombe – whether you’re looking for a grown up option or need to keep the kids happy when the weather turns, there’s something for everyone.
+So here are our favourite things to do in Salcombe on a rainy day.
+Whether you’re looking for a grown-up option or need to keep the kids happy when the weather turns, there’s something for everyone.

 What to do in Salcombe without kids

 If you’ve got no little ones to worry about, Salcombe Gin Bar is your rainy day best friend.
 Book yourself in for gin school and learn the art of distilling gin, or simply enjoy a tour and a tipple.
 When the weather outside is frightful, sipping a gin is definitely something we’d consider delightful.

 Salcombe Harbour Hotel Spa